Air Italy (2018–2020): Liquidation

 On 11 February 2020, Air Italy ceased its own operations, following a Air Italy shareholders' meeting (Alisarda and Qatar Airways through AQA Holding S.p.A.).
 According to the airline, its flights were operated by other carriers according to the original schedule between 11 and 25 February.

-On 19 February, Air Italy reopened ticket sales for two public service obligation (PSO) routes, Milan Linate-Olbia and Rome-Fiumicino-Olbia, planning to operate them between 14 March and 16 April, the date of PSO contract expiry.
+On 19 February, Air Italy reopened ticket sales for two public service obligation (PSO) routes, Milan Linate-Olbia and Rome-Fiumicino-Olbia, planning to operate on them between 14 March and 16 April, the date of PSO contract expiry.
 The airline ultimately did so until 3 February 2020, when the Olbia Costa Smeralda Airport closed due to maintenance work for 40 days.

-The last Air Italy flight to land at Milan-Malpensa airport was Flight IG996, operated by an Wamos Air Airbus A330-200, from Male Airport, landing at 17:00 on 26 February 2020.
+The last Air Italy flight to land at Milan Malpensa Airport was Flight IG996, operated by an Wamos Air Airbus A330-200, from Male Airport, landing at 17:00 on 26 February 2020.

 On 25 August 2020, the Italian Civil Aviation Authority (ENAC) suspended Air Italy's air transport licence.